xiaxiAAAAAAA/information-diffusion-model/README.md

     - CB (Cognitive Bias): A composite score calculated using a Fuzzy Logic System that combines PI, SE, and IM.
 3. Cognition Modeling: Employs Fuzzy C-Means clustering to model group-level and social-level cognition from individual CB scores.
 This allows for the simulation of social influence.
 4. Evolutionary Game Simulation: A simplified game-theoretic model simulates the strategic choices of users (to spread a rumor or an anti-rumor).
 The simulation determines a stable strategy proportion within the user population.
-5. Driving Force Calculation: Based on the final state of the game, the framework calculates the Driving Force for each user to adopt either the rumor or anti-rumor strategy.
-This final output quantifies the likelihood of a user propagating a certain type of information.
+5. Driving Force Calculation: The final outputs are derived from the game's results:
+    - Driving Force : A value between 0 and 1, calculated from the difference in potential payoffs.
+It represents a user's propensity or inclination to spread a rumor vs. an anti-rumor.
+    - Forwarding Probability : The ultimate prediction.
+It translates the Driving Force into a concrete probability that a user will forward a message to their neighbors, modeled using a binomial distribution as described in academic literature.

 # :bulb: Dataset
 1. Weibo Dataset